 Participants should bring a copy of travel documents on the trip as well and keep them in a safe place separate from their original documents.

 MIT Point of Contact

 Designate an administrator in your office to be the MIT point of contact for the group during the trip.
 Todd Holmes can work with this person in case any situation arises.

-All participants benefit from attending a pre-departure orientation, facilitated either by the Global Education Office team or the department.
-In the pre-departure orientation, we suggest covering important topics such as health and safety, cultural differences, political situation in country, academic/personal goals for the program, what to expect in terms of food/housing and money matters, and what activities are planned.
+All participants benefit from attending a pre-departure orientation, facilitated either by the MISTI team or the department.
+In the pre-departure orientation, we suggest covering important topics such as health and safety, cultural differences, the political situation in the country, academic/personal goals for the program, what to expect in terms of food/housing and money matters, and what activities are planned.

 An orientation for students once they arrive in country is important as well.
 In this session, the host or faculty coordinator should discuss what to do in case of an emergency, provide local medical information, and expectations of the program and student conduct.

 It is important to organize a welcome-back session for students who participated in the program or trip.
 This will allow the students to share reflections about the program with one another and with the program leader and to discuss reverse culture shock if they are experiencing it.
 It also could facilitate a discussion to assess if program goals were met.